 More specifically though – what would a hack actually do?
 Remember the nodes only validate transactions, and you still have the miners in the network that are creating blocks and choosing which transactions to include.
 I'm not really sure what a hack of the node software would accomplish.

-If your goal was simply to cause chaos or destroy the network once and for all, in a worst case scenario situation, maybe you could secretly introduce some kind of Manchurian candidate type of bug into the software to be revealed decades later.
 It could cause lots of chaos to the system, but bitcoiners still have one tool in their belt – a hard fork.
-This would be difficult to implement, and would certainly cause some problems, but it's an option.
+This would be difficult to implement, and would certainly cause some problems, but it’s an option.
 It would kind of depend on how bad the hack was, and how urgent a fix was needed.

 In the unlikely event that something like this happened, it's an option to hard fork bitcoin to roll back the software to a previous update or to a new update that did not include the bug.
 Honestly, this would not be a simple thing to do, but it's not like bitcoin would be dead forever.